italiangrid/storm/release-notes/storm-frontend-server/1.8.8/index.md

 ### Installation and configuration

-You can find information about upgrade, clean installation and configuration of StoRM services in the [System Administration Guide][storm-sysadmin-guide] of the [Documentation][storm-documentation] section.
+You can find information about upgrade, clean installation and configuration of StoRM services in the [System Administration Guide][storm-sysadmin-guide].

-[storm-documentation]: {{site.baseurl}}/documentation.html
 [storm-sysadmin-guide]: {{site.baseurl}}/documentation/sysadmin-guide/1.11.8